Tutorial#

 Note

-We used sex (and not gender) because that was the data available in the medical literature and it might make sense from a metabolic perspective as we see significant differences between the populations’ averages, despite obvious and very large inter-individual variability within groups.
+We initially used sex (and not gender) because that was the data available in the medical literature and it might make sense from a metabolic perspective as we see significant differences between the populations’ averages, despite obvious and very large inter-individual variability within groups.
 We are aware of the limitations of this denomination and binary division but hope that it will have limited impact for the purpose of this tool.
-We might replace “sex” with “gender” in a near future while keeping the “male”/”female” entries.
+We will replace “sex” with “gender” in a near future while keeping the “male”/”female” entries.